 - The home was built in the last 10 years.

 Armed with this information, you can make the best decision for your circumstance.
 If you decide that you do not need an asbestos inspection before you buy, move forward with confidence, and don’t spend extra time worrying.

 If you are still asking the question at this point, an asbestos inspection is a small price to pay for a definitive answer.
 It will give you more information you can use to make an informed purchasing decision.

-An asbestos inspection is a simple step that could save you big time headaches and money down the road.
-Our inspection teams are committed to not only conducting a professional assessment of your home, but also spending time answering your questions and educating you on how to deal with any asbestos that is discovered.
+An asbestos inspection is a simple step that could save you time, headaches, and money down the road.1 Our inspection teams are committed to conducting a professional assessment of your home.
+Inspectors will absolutely spend time answering your questions, and help you know how to deal with any asbestos that is discovered.